-It can be difficult to predict how treatment will affect how you feel about eating; every treatment for recurrent or metastatic breast cancer has the potential to affect your appetite.
+It can be difficult to predict how treatment will affect how you feel about eating; every treatment for metastatic breast cancer has the potential to affect your appetite.
 Your sense of smell and sense of taste may change, which can affect your appetite.
 It's best to have a flexible, healthy eating plan to help you deal with your body's changing needs and wants.

 If you find that you're not hungry or don’t want to eat for an extended period of time, talk to your doctor and/or a registered dietitian who has experience with people undergoing cancer treatment.
 Not getting enough fluids, protein, and calories can contribute to feeling tired or fatigued.

 - Try new foods if you start to dislike your favorite foods.

 - Ask another person to cook for you.
 If you can’t stand cooking smells, rely on prepared foods from a store.